SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

   - Detection of seasonality in log signals (hourly, daily, weekly).
   - Auto-tuned anomaly detection for minimal user input.
   - Extensible detector framework allowing you to specify additional context for anomaly detection.
-  - Associate anomaly response with a monitor by creating an Automated Playbook.
+  - Associate anomaly response with a monitor by automating a playbook.

 AI-driven alerting overcomes monitoring limitations through: